 This is a quick activity that allows students to both consolidate prior learning and connect current & prior content using a word association format.
 Students may work as small groups, pairs, or individually as they work to recall information about a concept, a text, or a learning experience and associate it with other content.

-The teacher writes on the board a phrase or a topic (i.e. traveling, restaurants, technology).
+The teacher begins by giving students a phrase or a topic (i.e. traveling, restaurants, technology) around which to brainstorm.

 It may be best to have students brainstorm individually first, then perform a think-pair-share with one partner (and possibly a think-pair-share-again with a second pair of classmates) instead of directly going to the small group grouping.
 This way, each individual student is responsible for participating in the activity and going through the process of recalling information in their own brains, and can't just rely on group members to do the work.

-This is a great strategy to help students remember how much they already know (in terms of both language and content knowledge) about a topic before engaging in language production tasks (interpersonal and/or presentational).
+This strategy helps students remember how much they already know (in terms of both language and content knowledge) about a topic before engaging in language production tasks (interpersonal and/or presentational).

 This activity can be conducted before a learning experience / at the beginning of the unit as a springboard for new learning, during a unit as brainstorming prior to a language production task, or at the end of a unit as a summary and synthesis of learning.